ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 It may make sense to include some higher-level/softer questions at the end:

 * How eager and excited are you to work with this person?
 (Scale: Not excited at all to Very excited.
-This question is from Netflix s Keeper Test [ctohb.com/keeper])
+This question is from Netflix's Keeper Test [ctohb.com/keeper])

 * This person is currently at Level X. Do you feel they are ready for promotion to Level X+1?